SÓLHEIMAJÖKULL ∙ ICELAND ∙ MAY 2017

 Presentations

 "Sounds About Right: Thoughts on Pynchon's Bad Ear."
-International Pynchon Week, Vancouver, CA, June 7, 2022.
+International Pynchon Week, Vancouver, Canada, June 7, 2022.

 "Notes on a Dubious Enterprise."